 This paper provides causal evidence on the impact of a large-scale industrial policy - South Korea's Heavy and Chemical Industry (HCI) Drive - on firms' long-term performance and quantifies its long-term welfare effects.
 Using unique historical data on the universe of firm-level subsidies and a natural experiment, we find large and persistent effects of this industrial policy.
 Subsidized firms grew faster than those never subsidized for 30 years after subsidies ended.
+Firms upstream from the subsidized firms also benefited from the policy.
 We build a quantitative heterogeneous firm model that rationalizes these effects through a combination of learning-by-doing and financial frictions.
 The model is calibrated to firm-level data, and its key parameters are disciplined with the econometric estimates.
 The HCI Drive generated larger benefits than costs.
-If it had not been implemented, South Korea's welfare would have been 13-21% lower, depending on how long-lived are the productivity benefits of learning-by-doing.
+If it had not been implemented, South Korea's welfare would have been 7-12% lower, depending on how long-lived are the productivity benefits of learning-by-doing.
 The large majority of the total welfare impact comes from the long-term benefits of learning-by-doing rather than short-term benefits of relaxing financial constraints.